mlanza/ai-literacy/301/06-craft.md

 Because nobody knows what really matters anymore.

+And sometimes, adding more people — more eyes, more hands — doesn’t clarify things.
+It blurs them.

 It’s like a mission statement that tries to say everything.

 It winds up standing for nothing.

+That’s often why I push back — not out of stubbornness, but out of care.

+Resisting a request isn’t always about time or effort.

+Sometimes it’s about protecting the shape of the thing.

 Craft is choosing your cups — and choosing what not to include.